A Hunka Hunka Burns in Love: Animation

 On the DVD audio commentary for the episode, Kramer stated that there was an issue over which color to paint the fortunes with.
 Kramer wanted the fortunes to be white while one of his co-workers suggested they should be pink.
 Kramer stated that the co-worker had been to a Chinese restaurant close to the studio that had pink fortunes, and that "that's why she [colored the fortunes pink]."
 The animators also found it difficult to draw Mr Burns happy.
 Kramer stated that Burns was "designed to look like a vulture" and look "evil all the time", so in order to make Burns look happy and more sympathetic, the animators had to change some things in Burns' regular model.
 For example, Burns' eyebrows are not visible through the majority of the episode.
 The scene with Mr Burns and Gloria on the Ferris wheel was difficult to animate as well, since the animators had to "keep everything moving to sell it."
 In the scene in which Snake's house is burning down, the animators chose to color the sky red, in order to reflect the fire as well as make the scene "a little more exciting."

 Casting

 Julia Louis-Dreyfus guest-starred as Gloria in the episode.
 In the DVD audio commentary for the episode, current show runner Al Jean stated that working with Louis-Dreyfus was "an absolute pleasure", stating that "not only was she funny but you'd give her, like, one suggestion, and she'd do three great things with it."
 The waiter in the Chinese restaurant was portrayed by actor George Takei.
 Dan Castellaneta, who plays Homer among several characters on the show, supplied the voice for Woody Allen, who is seen in a writing room for fortune cookies, wondering what he's doing there.
-The delivery boy was portrayed by Karl Wiedergott, a voice actor who usually fill in for the male actors on The Simpsons when they are not available for the table read.
+The delivery boy was portrayed by Karl Wiedergott, a voice actor who usually fills in for the male actors on The Simpsons when they are not available for the table read.
 Jean described him as "versatile" and "very talented".